 “What we need to question is bricks, concrete, glass, our table manners, our utensils, our tools, the way we spend our time, our rhythms.
 To question that which seems to have ceased forever to astonish us.
 We live, true, we breathe, true; we walk, we go downstairs, we sit at a table in order to eat, we lie down on a bed on order to sleep.
 How?
 Where?
 When?
 Why? ― Georges Perec: L’Infra Ordinaire

-The materials and processes I use tend to offer some form of transformation.
-My most central processes are casting or slip dipping objects and clothe in slip and burning it out.
-This process flirts with the notion of a haunted, ghostly object or space.
-To me, this relates to memory, memory of an object, and plays with a physical manifestation of time and timelessness.
-The process of slip dipping entombs an object and creates a fragile protective shell.
-Though rigid once the water evaporates, the fluidity of the cloth is held in suspension and holds pieces of deconstructed furniture in mid-air, waiting as remnants of our daily lives, reminiscent of our dreams like in Some Will Stay for a Few Moments, Other for Years.
-The act of shrouding, knotting and draping with the slip-coated cloth can serve as an outward manifestation of an inner psychology.
-Still in its raw state, the slip is easily cracked open to reveal the underlying core of fabric or dissolved by water – breakable, impermanent, yet remarkably strong.
-In its fired state, the original object is lost and all that remains is its hollow porcelain shell, a fragile representational memory of the real thing.
-Its thin shell is perhaps more fragile in its permanent state, and more easily broken by gravity or the slightest misstep than before.
+Clay offers a temporal shift though its elemental transformation in both its raw and fired state.
+Slip dipping entombs a given material or object and creates a fragile protective shell.
+Though rigid once the water evaporates, the fluidity of the cloth is held in suspension, waiting as remnants of our daily lives, reminiscent of our dreams.
+Still in its raw state, the slip is easily cracked open or dissolved by water to reveal the underlying core of fabric – breakable and impermanent, yet remarkably strong.
+In its fired state, the original entombed material is lost and all that remains is its hollow porcelain shell, a fragile representational memory of the real thing.
+Its thin shell is perhaps more fragile in its permanent fired-state, and more easily broken by gravity or the slightest misstep than before.
 The object is one step removed from its original self.
 It is a self-referential memory that plays with a physical manifestation of time and timelessness.